 "I'm planning a slow walk in some clean, crisp air.
 First, I'll head out to the barn where my horse used to be stalled.
 He was a beautiful animal, strong and brave and fast.
-The memories will oppose the frosted air with the power of a warm summer breeze blowing in from the meadow when I finally stand in that doorway again."
+When I finally stand in that doorway again the memories will oppose the frosted air with the power of a warm summer breeze blowing in from the meadow."

-He was dreaming out loud of soaking up the smell of the cold barn wood, the sound of the few chickens that winter inside, and of seeing the cats curled in the sun on window sills with stray sunbeams from the cracks in the siding streaking across their backs–it all spelled home.
+He was dreaming out loud of soaking up the smell of the cold barn wood, the sound of the few chickens that wintered inside, and of seeing the cats curled in the sun on window sills.
+Stray sunbeams from the cracks in the siding streaking across their backs all spelled home safe once again.

-The men watched as he spread his arms and hands out wide to explain, "Hushed with a blanket of snow, the farm will be real still in the frosty air.
+The men watched as he spread his arms and hands out wide to describe the scene, "Hushed with a blanket of snow, the farm will be real still in the frosty air.
 Icy diamonds glinting in the sunshine will dance to the blessed silence a snowfall brings."